robOcity/ai-course/assignments/week-2-python-koans-2.md

     1. Directions for how to take a screenshot can be found here for [macOS](https://www.wikihow.com/Take-a-Screenshot-on-a-Mac), [Linux](https://www.wikihow.com/Take-a-Screenshot-in-Linux) and [Windows](https://www.wikihow.com/Take-a-Screenshot-in-Microsoft-Windows).

-    1. Write up a summary of your experience with the Python koans and please include the following short sections:
+    1. Write up a summary of your experience with the Python koans in a document of two pages or less.
+Please include the following sections:

-        1. Heading with your name and the name of this assignment
+        1. Heading with the name of this assignment, your name and date.

-        1. Results - Insert your screenshot here and share your accomplishments
+        1. Results - Run the koans, take a screen shot of the results and insert it into your document.

         1. Comments - What aspects of this assignment worked well?
-List three koans that you found to be the most challenging.
-What constructive suggestions do you have for improving this assignment?
+Which were the most challenging?
+What would have helped you be better prepared?
+What suggestions do you have for improving this assignment?

-        1. Save as a PDF
+        1. Save as a PDF.

-        1. Submit to the assignments folder
+        1. Submit to the assignments folder by midnight Sunday.